OpenArabic/Annotation/README.md

 Arabic texts from different periods, collected and reformatted into machine-readable formats (mARkdown > CTS-compliant TEI XML > Perseus DL).

-Most of the texts are coming from open online collections of premodern and modern Arabic texts, such as [http://shamela.ws/](http://shamela.ws/) and [http://shiaonlinelibrary.com/](http://shiaonlinelibrary.com/) (These texts have 'Shamela+NUMBER' and 'Shia+NUMBER'; some texts are coming from 'al-Jāmiʿ al-kabīr', which is not available online ('JK_NUMBER').
+Most of the texts are coming from open online collections of premodern and modern Arabic texts, such as [http://shamela.ws/](http://shamela.ws/) and [http://shiaonlinelibrary.com/](http://shiaonlinelibrary.com/) (These texts have `Shamela+NUMBER` and `Shia+NUMBER`; some texts are coming from _al-Jāmiʿ al-kabīr_, which is not available online (`JK+NUMBER`).
 Initial metadata from these collections is preserved in the beginning of each file.

 Currently uploaded texts are converted automatically into [*mARkdown*](http://maximromanov.github.io/mARkdown/) format and require further manual tagging of the structure; when manual tagging is complete they will be converted into CTS-compliant XML format.